grafana/agent/docs/sources/flow/reference/components/loki.process.md

 type of stage to configure.
 Multiple processing stages must be defined in different blocks and are applied on the incoming log entries in top-down order.

-The block does not support any arguments and is configured only via inner blocks.
+This block does not support any arguments and is configured only via inner blocks.

 ### json block